FilipMyOwnRepo/RepoForEverything/README.md

-# RepoForEverything
+# My Own Repo
 This repo is for some projects/stuffs that I have worked on.
-There is some code that I made for soem specific cases and challenges that I had on my job.
+There is some code that I made for some specific cases and challenges that I had on my job.
+Feel free to copy everything that you would need ;)